Kellswork/loan-managment-web-app/README.md

 # Work Left to be done
 <!-- 3.
 Persist state managemnt and save to local storage so when a user refershs the users table page, the data stays the same. -->
-5. Complete UI update for the user details page.
+5. UI work left is the stars
+6. populate user details page from API data from tables
+7. Fetch this data from local storage or pass it into the user component.
 3. implement filter functionality on table data

-8. Change the Repository details
 9. Host application on Vercel
 10. Add unit test were neccesary, or just  intergration test and end to end test with cypress
 11. Add CI / CD badge